-The choice of objectives is the heart of the strategy, but a complete strategy also describes specifically how the firm plans to meet these objectives.As a result, the strategy explains in practical terms how the firm differentiates itself from competitors, how it earns revenues, and where it earns margins.
+The choice of objectives is the heart of the strategy, but a complete approach also describes precisely how the firm plans to meet these objectives.As a result, the strategy explains in practical terms how the firm differentiates itself from competitors, how it earns revenues, and where it earns margins.

 Strategies Reflect the Firm's Strengths, Vulnerabilities, Resources, and Opportunities.
 And, They also Reflect the Firm's Competitors and Its Market.

-Formulating Strategy Is All About Meeting Objectives
+Formulating Strategy Is All About Meeting Objectives (Goals)

 An Abundance of Strategies